Subchapter 08I – Revocation of Certificates and Other Disciplinary Actions

 Section .0100 – General Provisions

-(b) The petition shall set forth in simple language the facts upon which the petition is based.
-It shall bear an affidavit of the petitioner stating that he or she believes the facts stated in the petition are true and that he or she is prepared to prove them at a hearing.
+(b) The complaint shall set forth the facts upon which the complaint is based.
+The complainant shall confirm that he or she believes the facts stated in the complaint are true and that he or she is prepared to prove them at a hearing.

 If the person against whom a petition for disciplinary action is filed is a Board member or a Board employee, the Secretary Treasurer or Executive Director shall immediately notify that person and every member of the Board of the petition.
 The person against whom the petition was filed shall not participate in considering or acting on the petition.

-(c) “Good cause” as used in Paragraph (b) of this Rule means that the applicant is completely rehabilitated with respect to the conduct which was the basis of the discipline.
-Evidence demonstrating such rehabilitation shall include evidence:
+(c) “Good cause” as used in Paragraph (b) of this Rule means that the applicant is rehabilitated with respect to the conduct that was the basis of the discipline.
+Evidence demonstrating such rehabilitation shall include evidence that:

-(1) that such person has not engaged in any conduct during the discipline period which, if that person had been licensed or registered during such period, would have constituted the basis for discipline pursuant to G.S.
+(1) the person has not engaged in any conduct during the discipline period that, if that person had been licensed or registered during such period, would have constituted the basis for discipline pursuant to G.S.
 93-12(9);

-(2) that, with respect to any criminal conviction which constituted any part of the previous discipline, the person has completed the sentence imposed; and
+(2) the person has completed the sentence imposed with respect to any criminal conviction that constituted any part of the previous discipline; and

-(e) Any person who applies for a modification of discipline and for a new certificate after revocation shall, in addition to the other requirements of this Section, comply with all qualifications and requirements for initial certification as identified by the Board that existed at the time of the application.
+(e) Any person who applies for a modification of discipline and for a new certificate after revocation shall, in addition to the other requirements of this Section, comply with all qualifications and requirements for initial certification as identified by the Board that existed at the time of the original application.

 (f) No application for a new certificate or for modification of discipline shall be considered while the applicant is serving a sentence for any criminal offense.
-Serving a sentence includes incarceration, probation (supervised or unsupervised), parole, or suspended sentence, any of which are imposed as a result of having been convicted or plead to a criminal charge.
+Serving a sentence includes incarceration, probation (supervised or unsupervised), parole, or conditionally suspended sentence, any of which are imposed as a result of having been convicted or having pled to a criminal charge.

 (h) As a condition for a new certificate or modification of discipline, the Board may impose terms and conditions it considers suitable to ensure the licensee’s or CPA firm’s future compliance with the statutory and rule requirements of the Board including the rules of Professional Ethics and Conduct as set forth in 21 NCAC 08N.